soham0810/AIRC-Conference-IIM-Lucknow-2025/README.md

 # AIRC-Conference-IIM-Lucknow-2025
 Research paper titled "Lightweight Cryptography: An Overview" accepted and presented at the 4th Annual International Research Conference (AIRC) organized by IIM Lucknow

+AIRC explores the transformative power of artificial intelligence and its growing impact across industries.
+This year’s theme, “Managing and Working with Artificial Intelligence: Shaping the Future Together,” emphasizes the importance of harmonizing human ingenuity with AI capabilities to drive meaningful innovation and solve complex challenges.

+Abstract:
+The rapid growth of IoT (Internet of Things) devices has revolutionized modern life, enabling intelligent solutions in urban planning, industrial automation, and healthcare.
+However, the limited memory, energy, and processing capabilities of these devices present significant challenges for traditional cryptography.
+Lightweight cryptography (LWC) has emerged as a vital solution, ensuring security within these constraints.
+This work provides an overview of lightweight cryptography, highlighting its design principles, key algorithms like ASCON, PRESENT, and GIFT, and applications in IoT settings.
+ASCON, recognized as the NIST standard, exemplifies efficient authentication and encryption with minimal resource usage.
+LWC emphasizes resource optimization, efficiency, and simplicity through techniques like modular arithmetic and reduced computational complexity.
+Applications span domains such as wearable technology, sensor networks, and smart homes.
+For instance, LWC protects real-time data in healthcare IoT devices and secures communication in smart city ecosystems.
+Future directions include developing quantum-resilient cryptography, enhancing defences against side-channel attacks, and advancing energy-efficient cryptographic systems.
+Collaboration between academia, industry, and standards bodies is crucial to achieving these goals.
+In conclusion, lightweight cryptography plays a pivotal role in enabling secure, scalable solutions for billions of connected devices, driving secure digital transformation in resource-constrained environments.